 Example two — production improvement

 This operator was a large, independent exploration and production company.
 Their assets consisted of a significant number of oil and gas producing wells, and their strategy involved growth through an aggressive drilling program and the acquisition of wells from other producers.
-The company’s growth also required optimising the production of its existing wells.
+The company’s growth also required optimizing the production of its existing wells.

 An assessment revealed the absence of lease operator production targets and standards, data integrity issues, a lack of usable operational performance reporting, and deficiencies in lease operator training.

-Working collaboratively with the company’s asset team, the focus was to implement well production optimisation improvements while minimising downtime.
-Initially, a production optimisation management system was designed, developed and implemented with broad client workforce participation.
+Working collaboratively with the company’s asset team, the focus was to implement well production optimization improvements while minimizing downtime.
+Initially, a production optimization management system was designed, developed and implemented with broad client workforce participation.
 The system comprised key performance indicators aligned with corporate metrics and reporting requirements.
 In addition, production targets were displayed visually showing actual versus target performance.
 These metrics were collected in production reports for wells, operator routes, foremen and superintendent areas along with other commentary.
 Root cause analysis was used to augment well downtime reporting, and regular production review meetings focused on resolving root causes.
 Follow up actions were instituted.

 To address the requirement for training, a lease operator handbook was developed that included safety information, standard operating procedures, best practices and quick reference guides.
 In addition, an electronic library including video clips of commonly performed tasks and safety considerations was instituted.
-By standardising the work methods, roles and responsibilities were clarified and a new focus on continuous improvement was embedded.
-On this basis, formalised lease operator training was implemented using newly developed skills matrices, including the creation of a training coordinator role.
+By standardizing the work methods, roles and responsibilities were clarified and a new focus on continuous improvement was embedded.
+On this basis, formalized lease operator training was implemented using newly developed skills matrices, including the creation of a training coordinator role.

 The company’s discounted return on investment was $15 dollars returned for every $1 invested.